Angela Rose

-Angela Rose (born September 1, 1978) is an American activist known for publicizing her story of being kidnapped and sexually assaulted by Robert Koppa at age 17 in 1996 in Wauconda, Illinois.
-She is the founder and executive director of the nonprofit PAVE: Promoting Awareness, Victim Empowerment.
+Angela Rose (born September 1, 1978) is an American activist known for helping other survivors heal from trauma.
+Her story of being kidnapped and sexually assaulted by Robert Koppa at age 17 in 1996 in Wauconda, Illinois has been widely publicized.
+She is a motivational speaker and the founder and executive director of the nonprofit PAVE: Promoting Awareness, Victim Empowerment.
+She is a frequent contributor to local and national media.

 Activism

 Kidnapping and assault

 Rose was kidnapped by Robert Koppa at knifepoint on July 13, 1996, from the Woodfield Mall in Schaumburg, Illinois, where she worked when she was seventeen years old.
 Rose was approached from behind and her assailant held a "sharp object" to her throat.
 She was driven to a forest preserve in Wauconda, Illinois, where she was sexually assaulted.
 After forcing her to change into a dress and sexually abusing her, he then allowed her to change back into her clothes.
 Koppa then drove her to a rear stairwell of One Schaumburg Place and left her.
 Rose then contacted mall security.
 Rose and her parents contacted the police after she was released.
 She later picked Koppa out of a police lineup, identifying him as her assailant.
 On July 18, 1996, the police charged Koppa with "aggravated kidnapping, aggravated criminal sexual abuse and armed violence."
 Koppa was also suspected as being the perpetrator of several other similar crimes.
 Koppa was on parole for murder when he kidnapped Rose.
 Koppa was convicted on "four counts of aggravated criminal sexual abuse, two counts of aggravated kidnapping and two counts of armed violence" in June 2000.
 While the trial had been ongoing, Rose, along with other victims, had been circulating a petition to "urge legislators to get tough on sex offenders."
 In 1998, the Illinois General Assembly passed the Sexually Violent Persons Commitment Act.

 Rose has appeared on an episode of 48 Hours: Live To Tell called "I Remember Everything" (aired October 21, 2014, on CBS), The Montel Williams Show, I Survived..., The John Walsh Show, and newscasts across the country promoting her organization PAVE.
 Rose has presented workshops and given speeches at various conferences, military trainings, and on college campuses throughout the United States.
 In 2005, she was giving more than 100 speeches a year to high schools and college campuses.